ckefalianou/wanderlust/README.md

 Visit: [Wanderlust](https://ckefalianou.gr/projects/wanderlust/)

-_this little project is Work In Progres, so it works only on Desktop for now using Free APIs_
+_This little project is Work In Progres, so it works only on Desktop for now, using Free APIs_

 Thank you for reviewing my work! 😊